Jackie Turner, LMFT

 A little bit about me

+I'm a psychodynamic therapist, a mother, a writer, and an artist.
 In my off-time you'll find me reading, exploring nature with my daughter and partner, thread-painting and working with textiles, making sourdough, and spending time with plants.

 Frequently Asked Questions